piccoloaiutante/build/ansible/README.md

 configuration to hosts at NodeSource since they sit behind a jumphost.

 **Note**: We currently can't use ansible's built-in support for `proxy_command`
-          since that will enable the `paramiko` connection plugin, disregarding our other ssh-specific options.
+          since that will enable the `paramiko` connection plugin, disregard other ssh-specific options.